amiralles/abacus/README.md

 formulas, and stuff like that.
 Places where is better to let the user write a bit of logic or pull that logic out of config files rather than stuff'em into your app's binaries.
-You can look it as a small programming language that you can embed into your app.
+You can look it as a small programming language that can be embeded into your app.

 ### Can I integrate my app API into the scripting language?
 Of course, you can.
 That's one the places where Abacus outperforms solutions